 All assigned readings will be available to you from the beginning of the term.
-I intend to post a unit's lectures no later than Thursday of the week it is scheduled.
-Depending on interest, I may also hold online drop-in question-and-answer sessions.
+I will do my best to post online lectures no later than Thursday of each week.
+Depending on interest, I may also hold online dropin question-and-answer sessions.
 If it's a short question, email works just fine.
 If there are one or more longer questions, then I'm happy to set up an individual Zoom meeting with you.